izanhzh/Amos.Abp/README.md

     }
 }
 ```
 Then by calling the `builder.ApplyConfigurationsFromAssembly(Assembly.GetExecutingAssembly())`  configuration entity, just like the example above

-6. Register automatically add entities repository in your EntityFrameworkCoreModule, use `AddAbpDbContextEx` instead of `AddAbpDbContext`
+6. Register automatically add entities repository and DependsOn in your EntityFrameworkCoreModule, use `AddAbpDbContextEx` instead of `AddAbpDbContext`
 ```C#
 [DependsOn(typeof(YourDomainModule))]
 [DependsOn(typeof(AmosAbpEntityFrameworkCoreModule))]